wraft/wraft/README.md

 See our [user guides](https://docs.wraft.app/users) and [developer docs](https://docs.wraft.app/developers) to get started.

 ## Security
 Found a security issue?
-Please email [hello@wraft.app](mailto:hello@wraft.app)instead of opening a public issue.
+Please email [hello@wraft.app](mailto:hello@wraft.app) instead of opening a public issue.
 We take all reports seriously and respond quickly.
 See our [Security Policy](https://github.com/wraft/wraft/blob/main/SECURITY.md) for details.

 ## Contributing
 Contributions are welcome!
 Report bugs, suggest features, fix docs, or share your Wraft projects.